JohnAllen/coffee-bot/README.md

 That sucks!

-So as part of my career transition from finance to technology, I asked for a Raspberry Pi for Christmas to work on projects.
+As part of my career transition from finance to technology, I asked for a Raspberry Pi for Christmas to work on projects.
 I got one.
 A [Raspberry PI 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), which is super powerful.
 Then I started dreaming of all the things I could make with it.
 Turns out you can make basically anything.
 Pis run Linux, which means you can run many apps and seemingly every computer on them.
 Awesome.

 So after a week of owning a Raspberry Pi and pondering what I could do with it, the idea of making a coffee maker came back to mind.
 It was definitely the idea I was most passionate about.
 It was also something I would use every day.
 Something that would save me ten minutes every day.
 So it would pay off.
 Could I actually make a coffee machine?
 What would I have to accomplish?
 What parts do I need?
 How many different components would it need?
 What language would I write it in?